 Get Treatment at Red Oak Recovery

 Many clients diagnosed with schizophrenia are also dealing with an addiction to drugs or alcohol.
 Red Oak Recovery believes in taking a holistic approach to treatment.
-We do a thorough evaluation upon your admission to gain an in-depth understanding of your problems.
+We do a thorough evaluation upon your enrollment to gain an in-depth understanding of your problems.
 Our dedicated staff uses that information to create an individualized treatment plan to address and heal all aspects of your illness.

 Red Oak Recovery offers a variety of programs and therapies for schizophrenia disorder treatment and other issues, including: